Wildlife Photography in Yellowstone: 11 Pro Tips

 The first thing professional wildlife photographers do in Yellowstone is check in with a ranger to ask about recent wildlife sightings.
 Is there a recent elk kill where bear and wolves have been hanging around?
 What wolf packs have been active and where?
 Where are the elk grazing this time of year?
 What time of day has that grizzly been seen near Dunraven Pass?
 Yellowstone’s rangers love speaking with photographers who care about and are respectful of the wildlife, and they will share up-to-date information and tips.

 Finally, it’s important to be careful and respectful of the animals.
 Keep a safe distance from all wildlife, which are unpredictable and can be dangerous.
-The National Park Service recommends not approaching bears or wolves on foot within 100 yards or other wildlife within 25 yards.
-And move slowly when your subject is near so as not to spook it.
+It is imperative for park visitors to stay at least 100 yards from bears and 25 yards from all other wildlife.

-There’s always something wonderful to photograph here, and with care and flexibility you’ll come home with many frame-ready images.
+There’s always something wonderful to photograph here, and with care and flexibility, you’ll come home with many frame-ready pictures of Yellowstone.
+Looking for even more Yellowstone wildlife photography pro tips?
+Check out our interview with Tom Murphy.